2021 Corn Belt 150: Race

-Pre-race ceremonies

-For pre-race ceremonies, Jason Reed, president of the Marin County Fair Association would give the command to fire engines.

 Post-race driver comments

 Many drivers and teams seemed displeased and angry post-race.
 Sheldon Creed, involved in the big one advocated for the removal of Trucks at Knoxville said "We don't belong here.
 We should be down at Iowa Speedway where these trucks are made for."
 Carson Hocevar commented that "I think everyone from the dirt community is just going to sit there, point at us, and laugh," criticizing the amount of chaos that happened.
 Kyle Strickler would comment on the seeming lack of respect on track: "The total lack of respect for other drivers and other drivers' equipment last night absolutely blew my mind.
 I think all the spoiled ass rich punk kids should be in the shop first thing on Monday morning so they can fix all this shit they tore up.
 Maybe then they'll think twice about blasting people out of the way when they realize how much it takes to make it to the race track every weekend."
 This was a comment that many drivers agreed with, including Hocevar and Nemechek.

-Some drivers were angry at McAnally-Hilgemann Racing driver Derek Kraus, with both Grant Enfinger and Tyler Ankrum spinning Kraus after the race after wrecking people for position.
+Some drivers were angry at McAnally–Hilgemann Racing driver Derek Kraus, with both Grant Enfinger and Tyler Ankrum spinning Kraus after the race after wrecking people for position.
 Austin Wayne Self said "In my opinion, I knew the race was aggressive but there was a couple of guys out there and [Derek Kraus] was definitely one that was very disrespectful to people and wasn't really racing.
 I mean, he was just pushing people out of the way and wrecking people and tearing stuff up."